-Foreign currency exchange differences arising on translation are recognised in the statement of profit or loss and other comprehensive income.
+Foreign currency exchange differences arising on translation are recognised in the statement of comprehensive income.
 Foreign currency exchange differences relating to investments at fair value through profit or loss are included in net gain / (loss) on investments at fair value through profit or loss.

-- (g) Financial assets and liabilities - (i) Recognition and initial measurement
+(g) Financial assets and liabilities

+(i) Recognition and initial measurement